 But instead of focusing on the unknown as a nerve-wracking challenge fraught with potential dangers, reframe the experience as a chance to show your audience your expertise and to connect with them in a fresh, honest and spontaneous way.
 Keep your key points firmly in your head and use these to steer your answers.
 Position yourself so the audience can see you’re open and not defensive.
 Keep your arms uncrossed and make eye contact with anyone who wants to ask you a question.
 And above all, be genuine, defusing difficult lines of questioning by being honest about what you can and can’t say.
 Remember, this can be your time to shine.

-Next, read our Ultimate Guide to public speaking and presenting, packed with simple and actionable tools you can use today to improve your communication.
+Next, read our Public speaking guide, packed with and actionable tips you can use today to improve your communication.